nicholaswmin/fsm/README.md

 [^2]: While there are variants of state machines which can have multiple states,
       i.e the [*Non-deterministic finite automaton*][ndfsm],
-      this documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.
+      this documentation describes the most common type of state machine, the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.

-      Formal terminology from Automata Theory is avoided; it's confusing for the average reader and tends to make simple concepts sound harder than they are.
+      Formal terminology from Automata Theory is intentionally avoided since it introduces jargon that is unnecessarily confusing to the average reader.

-      *"automaton"* is the academic term from automata theory meaning *"automatic machine"*.
+      *"automaton"* is the academic term from automata theory meaning *"automatic machine"*, plural: *"automata"*.

-[^3]: Javascript does not support multiple inheritance.
+[^3]: Javascript does not support *multiple inheritance*.
-      This is usually for the better, since it tends to create inflexibly strong relationships; yet there are still some rare cases where it's the most fitting choice.
+      This is usually for the better since it tends to create inflexibly strong relationships; yet there are still some rare cases where it's the most fitting choice.